xnd-project/libndtypes/doc/libndtypes/types.rst

 Create a char type with a specific *encoding*.
-Encodings apart from UTF-32 may be removed in the future, since single UTF-8 chars etc. have no real meaning and arrays of UTF-8 chars can be represented by fixed string.
+Encodings apart from UTF-32 may be removed in the future, since single UTF-8 chars etc. have no real meaning and arrays of UTF-8 chars can be represented by the fixed string type.

 Integer kinds